aws-quickstart/cdk-eks-blueprints/docs/addons/external-dns.md

 external-dns-fcf6c9c66-xd8f4   1/1     Running   0          3d3h
 ```

+## Using External DNS
 You can now provision external services and ingresses integrating with Route 53.
 For example to provision an NLB you can use the following service manifest:

 ```yaml
 apiVersion: v1